wlcg-soc-wg/wlcg-soc-wg-doc/docs/es/best/aggregations.md

     }
 }
 ```

 Note that the document_id has been specified, and it includes all the fields selected for the statistics.
 This way, we ensure that, if the same period is calculated multiple times, the results will overwrite each other.

-Please also note that the use of port 9203 is deprecated.
-Use https://es-entrypoint.cern.ch/es instead.
-It is still provided for backward compatibility.
-Also issues have been seen with older versions of logstash when the `/es` path was used.

-## 5. Change kibana visualizations to use statistics
+## 5. Change Kibana visualizations to use statistics

-Now that there is a new index with the statistics, the last step is to change the visualizations in kibana to search in the new index, and to plot the sum of the field 'count' instead of just counting the number of documents.
+Now that there is a new index with the statistics, the last step is to change the visualizations in Kibana to search in the new index, and to plot the sum of the field 'count' instead of just counting the number of documents.

 ## 6. Closing/deleting old indices